Jaimepas77/The-game-of-life/ideas.md

 - Setter for the board active cells color -> done (maybe do a second color, the background one)
 - Undo step option (stack of past states) -> done
 - Replacing delay by speed -> done
-- Load patterns from files
+- Load patterns from files -> done
 - Making the board a torus (geometric topology) (easy)
 - Personalise option for the size of the board